alanhuang122/FLWikiRedirector/README.md

 # FL Wiki Redirector
 Redirects Fallen London Wikia/Fandom links to the Fallen London Wiki

-Chrome extension can be found [here](https://chrome.google.com/webstore/detail/uesp-wiki-redirector/pmpmohopeeclfnlhpmaipopinoicdkod).
+Chrome extension can be found here (TBD).

-Firefox extesion can be found [here](https://addons.mozilla.org/en-US/firefox/addon/uesp-wiki-redirector/).
+Firefox extension can be found [here](https://addons.mozilla.org/en-US/firefox/addon/fl-wiki-redirector/).

 This was forked from the RSWikiRedirector extension found here: https://github.com/proEndreeper/RSWikiRedirector